 On the other hand, doing a full-body workout in one single day spreads the volume across the whole body.

 This triggers the strength gains without adding size (source).

 Here is the plan on how to add weight training to your existing yoga routine without creating any restrictions.

 |Type||Full body workout |

-Gym workout executed this way won’t cause any restrictions in your current yoga practice, but only build up on strength and power.
+A gym workout executed this way won’t cause any restrictions in your current yoga practice, but only build up strength and power.